 The state machine elements labeled in Figure SDS-SM are as follows:

-This section presents the hierarchical state machine implementation strategy "optimized for manual coding", which means that changing a single element in the state machine design (e.g., nesting of the state hierarchy) should require changing only a single matching element in the implementation.
+This section presents the hierarchical state machine implementation strategy "optimized for manual coding", which means that changing a single element in the state machine design (e.g., nesting of the state hierarchy) should require changing only a single matching component of the implementation.
 This strategy imposes restrictions on the implementation, but does not mean that the code must be written manually.
-In the presence of a modeling tool, such code can also be generated automatically and most of the code presented in this section has indeed been generated by the QM modeling tool↑ (from the state diagram presented in Figure SDS-SM).
+In the presence of a modeling tool, such code can also be generated automatically, and most of the code presented in this section has indeed been generated by the QM modeling tool↑ (from the state diagram presented in Figure SDS-SM).

 Declaring QP::QHsm subclass.